Screamin' for My Supper

 Screamin' for My Supper is the second studio album by American singer/songwriter Beth Hart.
 It was released on August 3, 1999, by Atlantic Records.
-The album features her most notable single to date, "LA Song (Out of This Town)", which was a number one hit in New Zealand and a Top 5 hit on the US Adult Contemporary Singles Chart.
-The album peaked at #143 on the Billboard albums chart in the US; and #22 on the RIANZ albums chart in New Zealand.
+The album features her most notable single to date, "L.A.
+Song (Out of This Town)", which was a number-one hit in New Zealand and a Top 5 hit on the US Adult Contemporary Singles Chart.
+The album peaked at number 143 on the Billboard albums chart in the US; and number 22 on the RIANZ albums chart in New Zealand.
 "Delicious Surprise" was later recorded by Jo Dee Messina on her 2005 album of the same name, from which it was released as a single.